-Chainsaws are extremely dangerous pieces of machinery which can cause harm or even death in the wrong hands.
-Before using a chainsaw, always ensure you have the proper safety equipment, training and working environment.
+Chainsaws are extremely dangerous pieces of machinery that can cause harm or even death in the wrong hands.
+Before using a chainsaw, always ensure you have the proper safety equipment, training and are using them in a suitable environment.

 Your first step should always be to ensure you’re wearing adequate safety clothing which will protect you in the event of a kickback or accident.
 You should always wear:

 All Hyundai chainsaws are equipped with safety brakes that are designed to stop the bar and chain immediately in the event of a kickback.
 Before using your chainsaw, always test the safety brake by pushing it forward with a good amount of force to check that the bar and chain stop moving.
 If your safety brake does not work, do not use the chainsaw until the problem has been fixed.

 To maintain complete control over the chainsaw, always hold it close to your body and spread your feet apart for optimum balance.
 Hold the chainsaw tightly at all times, with your fingers and thumbs completely wrapped around the handles.
 To reduce the force of a kickback, always position your left thumb under the front handle.

 When operating a chainsaw, you should always keep a clear distance around you.
 Never let anyone within 5 metres of you when the chainsaw is on, and never use a chainsaw around children or animals.
 When tree felling, make sure that it is a safe area for the tree to fall without causing harm to people or damage to property.

 If you need to take more than a handful of steps when holding the chainsaw, always apply the safety brake or turn off the engine.
 If you’re transporting the chainsaw for greater distances, fit the protective guard around the bar.

 Handle Petrol With Caution